Reverse BMI Calculator – Health & Fitness Tool

 Reverse BMI Calculator

-Calculate the weight needed to reach a target BMI for your height, or find the height needed for a target BMI at your current weight.
+Calculate the weight you would need in order to achieve a desired BMI at your height, or the height you would need at a desired BMI at your weight.

 Calculation Options